Pine Meer: Schott Family

 The parents of William C. Schott (Will) and Lucia Riedlin Schott were enterprising German Americans with important brewery connections.
 Will was the youngest son of J. M. Schott, who was the founder of J. M. Schott & Sons Cooperage in Cincinnati, and Lucia was the youngest daughter of Wm.
 Riedlin Sr., the owner of Bavarian Brewing Company located in Covington, KY.
 By the turn of the 20th century, Bavarian was the largest brewery in its state and the large cooperage firm shipped to breweries in several states.
 After the death of J. M. Schott, his sons took over both J.M.
 Schott & Sons Cooperage and the Cincinnati Galvanizing Company.
 In 1920 the Schott brothers built a plant for the galvanizing firm in Cincinnati's Spring Grove industrial district and Will became the General Manager and a Director.
 Reopening the Bavarian Brewery by Lucia Riedlin's relatives shortly after prohibition was unsuccessful.
 However, Will and his brothers purchased the brewery out of bankruptcy in 1938 and expanded its operations.
 Will and his brothers became executives of both the Bavarian Brewery and the Cincinnati Galvanizing Co. for a couple of decades.
 By the 1950s, Will Schott's son's, William R. Schott and Louis L. Schott, were then living next to Pine Meer and had become President and Secretary/Treasurer of Bavarian's, respectfully.
 Louis L. also became an executive in the family's galvanizing firm in the 1960s.
 William C. Schott was a philanthropist providing funds for a local hospital wing and murals for Western Hills High School, besides donating land for Schott Fields.
-Lucia Schott predeceased her husband by nearly a decade, but Will lived at Pine Meer for over fifty-five years, passing away at his home in 1981 at the age of 97.
+Lucia Schott predeceased her husband by nearly a decade, but Will lived at Pine Meer for over fifty-five years, dying at his home in 1981 at the age of 97.